sl5net/SL5_preg_contentFinder/README.md

 # PregContentFinder

-**A powerful PHP library for finding, extracting, and transforming content within text نيكى based on regular expression (PCRE) delimiters, with advanced support for nested structures and custom callback processing.**
+**A powerful and robust PHP library for finding, extracting, and transforming content within text based on regular expression (PCRE) delimiters, featuring advanced support for nested structures, custom callback processing, and intelligent delimiter handling.**

-Originally developed as part of the doSqlWeb PHP Template Engine, `PregContentFinder` has evolved into a versatile tool for complex text manipulation tasks where simple string functions or basic regex replacements fall short.

 [![Latest Stable Version](https://poser.pugx.org/sl5net/preg-contentfinder/v/stable)](https://packagist.org/packages/sl5net/preg-contentfinder)
 [![Total Downloads](https://poser.pugx.org/sl5net/preg-contentfinder/downloads)](https://packagist.org/packages/sl5net/preg-contentfinder)
 [![License](https://poser.pugx.org/sl5net/preg-contentfinder/license)](https://packagist.org/packages/sl5net/preg-contentfinder)

+Originally developed around 2002 (likely for PHP 4) and serving reliably for years after updates to PHP 5.6, `PregContentFinder` (formerly `SL5_preg_contentFinder`) has now been fully modernized for PHP 8.1+ and Composer.

+It excels where simple string functions or basic regex fall short, particularly with nested structures and context-dependent transformations.

 ## Key Features

-*   **Delimiter-Based Searching:** Define start and end delimiters using strings or full PCRE regular expressions.
+*   **Delimiter-Based Searching:** Use strings or full PCRE regular expressions for start and end delimiters.
-*   **Nested Structure Handling:** Intelligently finds content within correctly balanced and nested delimiter pairs.
+*   **Intelligent Nested Structure Handling:** Reliably finds content within correctly balanced and nested delimiter pairs, even when the content itself contains delimiter characters. **You often don't need to worry about manually escaping delimiter characters within your content.**
-*   **Recursive Processing:** Apply transformations recursively to nested structures.
+*   **Recursive Processing:** Apply transformations recursively through nested structures using `getContent_user_func_recursive`.
-*   **Custom Callback Functions:** Pass your own PHP callables to dynamically process and transform the content found between delimiters, including information about nesting depth and match positions.
+*   **Custom Callback Functions:** Pass PHP callables to dynamically process and transform the content found between delimiters, receiving context like nesting depth and match details.
 *   **Flexible Search Modes:**
-    *   `lazyWhiteSpace`: Treats delimiters as literal strings, automatically quoting them and making whitespace flexible.
+    *   `lazyWhiteSpace`: Treats delimiters as literal strings, quoting them and making whitespace flexible.
-    *   `dontTouchThis`: Treats delimiters as raw PCRE patterns.
+    *   `dontTouchThis`: Treats delimiters as raw PCRE patterns provided by the user.
-    *   `use_BackReference_IfExists_()$1${1}`: Allows the end delimiter's regex to use backreferences from the start delimiter's match (e.g., for matching `<div>...</div>` but not `<div>...</p>`).
+    *   `use_BackReference_IfExists_()$1${1}`: Allows the end delimiter's regex to use backreferences from the start delimiter's match (e.g., for matching `<div>...</div>`).
-*   **Content Access:** Easily retrieve content found *between*, *before*, or *after* the matched delimiters.
+*   **Content Access:** Easily retrieve content *between*, *before*, or *after* matched delimiters for the current match.
-*   **Caching:** Internal caching of found positions for improved performance on repeated searches with the same parameters.
+*   **Modernized:** PHP 8.1+ compatible, PSR-4 compliant, available via Composer.
+*   **Well-Tested:** Backed by ~100 unit tests ensuring core functionality and robustness.

 ## Why PregContentFinder?

-While PHP offers powerful string and regex functions, `PregContentFinder` excels when dealing with:

-*   **Deeply nested or recursively defined structures** in text that are hard to parse reliably with a single complex regex.
-*   **Contextual transformations** where the modification of a found segment depends on its content, its nesting level, or surrounding data, best handled by custom callback logic.
-*   **Scenarios requiring robust parsing of paired delimiters** where the closing delimiter might depend on the opening one.

-To our knowledge, there are few PHP libraries offering this specific, powerful combination of regex-based recursive searching with extensive callback-driven transformation capabilities for nested text structures.
+Use this library when you need to:

+*   Parse and transform custom template languages or markup (like BBCode).
+*   Reliably extract data from semi-structured text files with potentially nested blocks, even if those blocks contain delimiter characters.
+*   Perform context-aware text transformations using callbacks based on nesting or content.
+*   Analyze or refactor code structures based on block delimiters.
+*   Implement interpreters for simple, domain-specific languages.

+Its unique combination of features, especially the robust handling of nested structures and internal management of delimiter conflicts, makes it a powerful tool for complex text processing tasks.

 ## Installation